auth0/docs/articles/multifactor-authentication/duo/admin-guide.md

 The next time the user logs in they will need to resetup their MFA just like a new user.

-## Disabling Google Authenticator
+## Disabling Duo

-Google Authenticator can be disabled from the [Multifactor Auth](${uiURL}/#/guardian) section of the dashboard then by clicking the link to use a different provider.
+Duo can be disabled from the [Multifactor Auth](${uiURL}/#/guardian) section of the dashboard then by clicking the link to use a different provider.

 ![](/media/articles/mfa/change-provider.png)

-Toggle the slider button to disable Google Authenticator, then a confirmation popup will appear.
+Toggle the slider button to disable Duo, then a confirmation popup will appear.

 By disabling a type of MFA you will unenroll all your current users of that type of MFA.
 They will be asked to re-enroll next time they try to login.
 This action cannot be reverted.